Helping Tufts Health Together (MassHealth) Members During the Coronavirus (COVID-19) Outbreak

 - If you have questions about coronavirus or any health issue, call our free 24/7 NurseLine at 888.697.6546 to speak to a registered nurse.

 - If you have mild, flu-like symptoms, call your health care provider.
 Call before going to a health care facility.
-Going to a facility may expose you to illness.
+This will prevent you from exposing others to COVID-19.

 - Your provider may offer check-ins by phone or video chat.
 Contact your provider to see if this option is available.
 Virtual check-ins related to COVID-19 are covered in full.
 If you don’t have reliable phone or internet service or you’re having trouble paying for the services you have, you may qualify for help through the federal Lifeline program.
 Learn more.